Electrical magnetochiral anisotropy in trigonal tellurium from first principles

 \secl{Te}

-\textit{Numerical results for $p$-Te.} The unit cell of trigonal Te contains three atoms disposed along a spiral chain, with the chains arranged on a hexagonal net.
-The fully-relativistic electronic structure of the pristine (undoped) left-handed crystal (space group P3$_2$21) is evaluated via density-functional theory in the pseudopotential framework, using the HSE06 hybrid functional~\cite{paier-jcp06} implemented in the VASP code package \cite{kresse1999ultrasoft,kresse1996efficiency,PhysRevB.54.11169}.
+\textit{Computational methods.} The unit cell of trigonal Te contains three atoms disposed along a spiral chain, with the chains arranged on a 2D hexagonal lattice.
+The fully-relativistic electronic structure of the pristine (undoped) right-handed crystal (space group P3$_1$21) is evaluated via density-functional theory (DFT) in the pseudopotential framework, using the HSE06 hybrid functional~\cite{paier-jcp06} implemented in the VASP code package \cite{kresse1999ultrasoft,kresse1996efficiency,PhysRevB.54.11169}.

 In order to evaluate the needed $k$-space quantities accurately and efficiently, we employ the Wannier interpolation scheme~\cite{wang-prb06}.
-The Wannier functions are constrained in a post-processing step using the Wannier90 code package~\cite{wannier90}, starting from atom-centered $s$ and $p$ trial orbitals.
-In order to avoid artifacts due to possible numerical violations of crystal symmetries by the Wannier model, the Wannier Hamiltonian and orbital-based matrix elements are symmetrized to satisfy the point-group symmetries.
+The Wannier functions are constructed using the Wannier90 code package~\cite{wannier90}, starting from atom-centered $s$ and $p$ trial orbitals.
+In order to avoid artifacts due to possible numerical violations of crystal symmetries by the Wannier model, the Wannier Hamiltonian and orbital-based matrix elements are symmetrized so as to satisfy the point-group symmetries.

-We implemented all terms of \eqs{sigma-Z}{sigma-mc'} within the WannierBerri code \cite{wannierberri}.
-Wannier interpolation allows us to evaluate band properties and their momentum-space derivatives directly, without finite difference schemes (details will be published elsewhere).
-We perform the Brillouin zone integrals on a grid of $400\times400\times400$ points, using 300 adaptive refinement iterations, and employing tetrahedron method to accurately describe the Fermi surface.
+We have implemented all terms in \eqs{sigma-Z}{sigma-mc'} in the WannierBerri code package~\cite{wannierberri}.
+Wannier interpolation allows us to evaluate band properties and their momentum-space derivatives directly, without finite difference schemes ~\cite{gradients}.
+We perform the Brillouin-zone integrals on a symmetry-irreducible part of a regular grid of $300\times300\times300$ points, using 30 adaptive refinement iterations, and employing the tetrahedron method~\cite{tetrahedronmethod,tetrahedronmethod2} to accurately describe the Fermi occupation factors \tenxl{$-f_0'$}.

-The eMChA conductivity $\sigma_{abcd}$ is a nonmagnetic polar tensor symmetric in $bc$ (Jahn symbol eV[V2]V).
-Table~\ref{tab:Te-sigma-emcha-sym} shows the symmetry constrains for the point group 32 of trigonal tellurium, obtained using the $\rm MTENSOR$ \cite{mTensor,mTensor-link} routine provided by the Bilbao Crystallographic Server.
+\textit{Numerical results.} The eMChA conductivity $\sigma_{abcd}$ is a nonmagnetic polar tensor symmetric in $bc$, with the Jahn symbol eV[V$^2$]V. Table~\ref{tab:Te-sigma-emcha-sym} shows the constraints imposed on that tensor by the point group symmetry of trigonal tellurium.